 The Annual Moore College Lectures is an event open to both College students and the public.
-It’s expected that the lectures will deal with some aspect of the Reformed and Evangelical faith either by way of biblical exposition or systematic theology.
+The lectures deal with an aspect of the Reformed and Evangelical faith either by way of biblical exposition or systematic theology.
 Spanning more than 30 years, many of these lecture series have been subsequently published.
 Guests at Moore College’s lectures have included theologians from the United Kingdom and the United States, including J.I.
 Packer, F.F.
 Bruce, D.A.
 Carson, Kenneth Kantzer, Henri Blocher, M.J.
 Ovey, Ashley Null, Chris Green, Mike Horton and Kevin Vanhoozer.

 The 2017 Annual Moore College Lectures will be given by Professor Carl Trueman, Paul Woolley Chair of Church History and is professor of church history at Westminster Theological Seminary, who has written extensively on reformation themes.
 More about our speaker: http://faculty.wts.edu/faculty/trueman/.

 August 3 Public Evening Lecture: 8:00 PM – 10:00 PM, Marcus Loane Hall, Moore College, 1 King Street, Newtown – Free Event